sashanol/mini_project_one/README.md

 # mini_project_one
+This is my favorite drive to go on in Los Angeles.
-My screen recording file is too big to add to this :(
+My screen recording file is too big to add to this btw :(